unoplatform/uno.extensions/doc/Overview/Mvux/Advanced.md

 There are several ways to paginate data.

+> [!NOTE]
+> The source-code for the sample app demonstrated in this section can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/|PaginationPeopleApp).

 ### Incremental loading

 The easiest and most straight-forward is use the built-in incremental loading functionality that some controls (e.g. `ListView`, `GridView`) offer via the [`ISupportIncrementalLoading`](https://learn.microsoft.com/en-us/uwp/api/windows.ui.xaml.data.isupportincrementalloading) interface the paginated Feed implements.